jamesj503/MuliX/README.md

 I reccommend using <a href="https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld">this Chrome extension.</a> However, you can use any CSS or code-overwriter tool you want to.
 I find that this one works the best.
 (I use it to test my code!)
 <br>
 <br>
-After installing, all you need to do is copy my code from <a href="https://github.com/jamesj503/Muli/blob/main/Muli.V5">the Github raw file </> over to the right-hand-side of the editor on the extension.
+After installing, all you need to do is copy my code from
+<a href="https://github.com/jamesj503/Muli/blob/main/Muli.V5">the Github raw file,</> over to the right-hand-side of the editor on the extension.
 After that, go up to the URL editor in the top middle and change it to https://canvas.allenisd.org/ and it will work on ALL canvas.allenisd pages (including your modules, grades, and teacher pages.)